NomicFoundation/hardhat/docs/hardhat-network/guides/mainnet-forking.md

 }
 ```

-The well-known public networks are assumed when Hardhat Network is configured with a well-known chain ID (eg `1` for Ethereum mainnet), eg `networks: { hardhat: { chainId: 1 } }`.
+In this context, a "historical block" is one whose number is prior to `forking.blockNumber`.
+If you try to run code in the context of a historical block, _without_ having a hardfork history, then an error will be thrown.
+The known hardfork histories of public networks are assumed as defaults when Hardhat Network finds a well-known chain ID encoded into the block retrieved from the forked network.

-If you're not forking a well-known network, and your config doesn't supply a hardfork history, then your code will be executed using the hardfork specified by the `hardfork` field on the Hardhat Network config, eg `networks: { hardhat: { hardfork: "london" } }`.
-However, if you try to run on a historical block (prior to `forking.blockNumber`), the hardfork specified in the config will not be assumed, and if you don't also supply a hardfork history then an error will be thrown.
+If you run code in the context of a _non_-historical block, then Hardhat Network will simply use the hardfork specified by the `hardfork` field on its config, eg `networks: { hardhat: { hardfork: "london" } }`, rather than consulting the hardfork history configuration.

 See also [the `forking` entry in the Hardhat Network configuration reference](../reference/#forking).